Too Late for the Tax Credit? Not Quite.

 If solar is such a smart investment, why do so many homeowners still say no?
 This blog breaks down the most common reasons people hesitate—cost, complexity, NEM 3.0—and what California homeowners need to know before ruling it out.

 Should I Pay Off My Solar System Early?
-Here’s What to Consider
+(2025 Edition)

 How Much Value Does Solar Add to My Home?